 How Much Does a Vinyl Fence Cost to Build?

-Vinyl fences are low maintenance, super durable, and long-lasting, making them an excellent investment.
-A typical vinyl fence cost is $3,816, with a range of $2,238 to $5,483.
+Vinyl fences are low maintenance, durable, and long-lasting, making them an excellent investment.
+A typical vinyl fence cost is $3,901, with a range of $2,230 to $5,731.

-Is it time to enclose your property to keep kids in and unwanted visitors out?
 Building a fence is a common homeowner task to check off, particularly with a new construction home.
 But even homes that have been around for a while might need a fence replaced or installed.
-Fences come in a few different styles and price ranges, from classic white vinyl fences to extensive faux granite privacy fencing.
-Vinyl fences tend to be one of the best-looking, low-cost fences you can install.
+Fences come in a few different styles and price ranges, from classic white vinyl fences to extensive faux granite privacy fences.
+Vinyl fences tend to be one of the best-looking and lowest-cost fences on the market.

-A typical vinyl fence cost ranges between $2,238 and $ 5,483, though the national average is $3,816.
+So how much does vinyl fencing cost?
+According to Angi and HomeAdvisor, the cost of a vinyl fence ranges from $2,230 to $5,731, though the national average is $3,901.
 This includes the cost of labor, materials, and any permits needed to build a plastic fence.
-However, there are a lot of other unique circumstances that can make up vinyl fence costs, so keep reading to discover what you can expect as you budget for this upcoming project.
+However, there are a lot of other unique circumstances that can make up vinyl fence costs; this guide will help homeowners discover what to expect while budgeting for this project.

-To calculate the basic price of vinyl fence installation, you need to know how many linear feet of fencing are required and the average vinyl fencing cost in your area.
-Searching for “vinyl fence installation near me” will help you locate a local fencing company that can provide an accurate quote.
-Here is a quick way you can roughly estimate the cost.
+To calculate the basic price of vinyl fence installation, homeowners will first need to determine how many linear feet of fencing are required and the average vinyl fencing cost in the area.
+Searching online for “vinyl fence installation near me” can help homeowners locate a local fencing company that can provide an accurate quote.
+Below is a quick way for homeowners to roughly estimate the cost without a vinyl fencing cost calculator.

-- Measure how many feet of fencing you need to install.
+- Measure how many feet of fencing need to be installed.

 - Multiply the total linear feet by the cost of materials and labor (usually $15 to $40 per linear foot).